Rec Team Guidelines

 Click HERE to visit the Rec coaches required certifications page and learn more about certifications.

-2020-21 Rec Handbook
+2023-24 Rec Handbook COMING SOON!

 This is an annual requirement.
 Only one form per program is required.

-Does your Rec. team share practice space with a high school team?
+Does your Rec team share practice space with a high school team?

-Any Rec. team that splits practice space with a high school program, must complete a Shared Facility request for the OSAA.
+Any Rec team that splits practice space with a high school program, must complete a Shared Facility request for the OSAA.